programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 To begin, let's go ahead and create some files in our `projects` folder.
 Inside the folder, we will create an `index.html` page that will call the rest of our JavaScript libraries.
 This allows us to examine the model's output without having to look directly at the browser's developer console — although we will do that as well.
 We also need to create a file called `sketch.js` in the same directory as `index.html`.
 In the discussion below, we will add the contents of this file step by step.
 If you get lost at any point, you can download the full code [here](/assets/image-classification-neural-networks).
 Finally, we will take an image from the `testing` folder and place it in our project's root folder to assure our code is working.
 You can use any image you like, but I am going to use the first one for this example.
 Your `projects` folder should now look like this:

-{% include figure.html filename="project2.png" alt="Visual description of figure image" caption="Figure 9.
+{% include figure.html filename="project2.png" alt="Image of a directory in macOS Finder with the following items: index.html, metadata.json, model.json, sketch.js, testing0.jpg, and weights.bin.
+There is also a folder entitled dataset" caption="Figure 8.
 Projects Folder with 'script.js', 'index.html', and test image" %}

 We will base the code for our `index.html` file on the [official ml5.js boilerplate template](https://learn.ml5js.org/#/).
 This template links to the latest ml5.js and p5.js libraries.
 While ml5.js does not require p5.js, most examples use both because the combination allows us to quickly code an interface for interacting with the model.
 We will have most of the code for our neural network in a separate JavaScript file named `sketch.js`, and our boilerplate template will link to that script.